 3. Calculate a ratio of dough weight to the pan in the recipe.

-For standard Shokupan (Japanese milk bread) recipes, aim for a dough weight is around 4 times the volume of a pan.
+For standard Shokupan (Japanese milk bread) recipes, aim for a dough weight in grams that is around 4 times the volume of a pan.
 The higher the number, the less the amount of dough, and the smaller the number, the more amount of dough.

 Here is a formula to find a ratio of dough weight in the recipe.